Blockchain-Gazette/.github/README.md

 ---

-Now, we intend to take the next leap: soon, we will launch a **Decentralized Media Protocol**—a permissionless framework where contributors, curators, and consumers interact seamlessly to scale blockchain education!0x14e80618B4732DfeE4806cA897cE2dce08472eCe
+Now, we intend to take the next leap: soon, we will launch a **Decentralized Media Protocol**—a permissionless framework where contributors, curators, and consumers interact seamlessly to scale blockchain education!